steviecs/steviecs.github.io/src/content/blog/ai-as-a-brand-identity.md

 ---
-title: "The Shortsightedness of AI as a Brand Identity"
+title: 'The Shortsightedness of AI as a Brand Identity'
 description: "Why you're mis-categorizing your business, and don't need to be"
-pubDate: "Jan 28 2024"
+pubDate: 'Jan 28 2024'
-heroImage: "/are-you-ai.png"
+heroImage: '/are-you-ai.png'
 ---

 In 2007, Apple re-branded from ‘_Apple Computers_’ to simply ‘_Apple_’.
 This might not register as a particularly significant change, but I don't think it's importance should be understated.
 Not only did this better reflect their broader focus beyond just computers, but it was a strategic move away from an outdated moniker that bound their brand identity to the value prop of what became a saturated, commonplace technology.